Analysis of Randomization Effects on Sim2Real Transfer in Reinforcement Learning for Robotic Manipulation Tasks: Conclusion

 On the contrary, the fine-tuning strategy leads to a consistent real robot's performance regardless of randomization order or the intensity of the randomization.
 However, the real robot's performance cannot be anticipated based on the simulated results of the fine-tuning strategy.

 Finally, additional experiments on the real robot are necessary to determine whether these results are statistically significant.

-\paragraph{Future Work} We plan to determine the effect size and generalization of our conclusions.
+\paragraph{Future Work} We plan to determine the effect size and explore the generalization of our results by including more complex robotic tasks involving contact, like pushing, grasping, or pick \& place.
 We would also like to explore the effect of design decisions on Sim2Real performance, akin to the joint velocity used for training, which can severely impact the performance of some strategies.
-We want to explore sequential randomization strategies further because they seemingly lead to a more consistent real-world performance but have a larger reality gap than fully-randomized strategies.
-Finally, we want to work with end-to-end robotic models, including visual input, and analyze visual domain randomization under the same methodology.
+We want to explore sequential randomization strategies further because they seem to lead to a more consistent real-world performance but have a more significant reality gap than fully-randomized strategies.
+Finally, we plan to work with end-to-end robotic models relying on visual input, and analyze visual domain randomization under a similar methodology.